 - axe Expert Page Insights

-- Switching guidelines to WCAG 2.1 the current university standard.
+- axe Expert Change the ruleset to WCAG 2.1, the current university standard.

 Accessibility Insights for the Web

 Again - the testing engine is axe, so the reports will have some similarities to axe Expert.
 It does provide a bit more scaffolding and support documentation.
 See the screencasts below.